Ancient Computing Technology

 Author: Mary B. Woods

 Mary B. Woods is an elementary school librarian in the Fairfax County (VA) Public School system.
 She has presented at international librarians' conferences.
-Mary is the researcher on the Woods team, and Michael is the writer.
-They have written almost 40 books.
+Mary has worked with her husband, Michael Woods, to write almost forty books.
+She is the researcher, and Michael is the writer.

 Author: Michael Woods

 Michael Woods is a science and medical writer whose nationally syndicated newspaper stories and columns have won numerous national awards.
 He directs a program at the American Chemical Society, the world’s largest scientific society, to inform the public about science.
-Michael is the writer on the Woods team, and Mary is the researcher.
-They have written almost 40 books.
+He and his wife, Mary B. Woods, have written almost forty books together.
+Michael is the writer, and Mary is the researcher.

 Lerner eSource™ offers free digital teaching and learning resources, including Common Core State Standards (CCSS) teaching guides.
 These guides, created by classroom teachers, offer short lessons and writing exercises that give students specific instruction and practice using Common Core skills and strategies.
 Lerner eSource also provides additional resources including online activities, downloadable/printable graphic organizers, and additional educational materials that would also support Common Core instruction.
 Download, share, pin, print, and save as many of these free resources as you like!